nfacha/GuestViewer/README.md

 ## Installation

-1. Download the latest release from the releases page
+1. Download the latest release from the link above
 2. Place the JAR file in your server's `plugins` directory
 3. Restart your server or run `/reload`
 4. Configure the plugin as needed (see Configuration section)